Peanut Butter Protein Bars

 Perfect Bars

 I have to say, these are probably my all-time favorite bar.
 They are just sweet enough, without tasting like dessert (at least to me, you can reduce the agave if you want it even less sweet).
+The problem with the store bought bars are they are kind of dense and chalky.
 I think these are smoother and creamier than the Perfect bars.
-Sometimes I think those can be a little dense and chalky, so I will be making my own from now on!

 I added the chocolate layer on top to make it just a little more fun, but it is completely optional!
 The nutritional information in the recipe card does include the chocolate topping, so if those numbers are important to you, be sure to calculate it without, if that is how you choose to make them.